-Use or development Requirements 4.6.10 antennas, masts, flagpoles, and satellite dishes All antennas, masts, flagpoles and satellite dishes, unless the: (a) Electricity Transmission Infrastructure Protection Code; (b) Telecommunications Code; (c) Local Historic Heritage Code; or (d) Safeguarding of Airports Code, applies and requires a permit for the use or development.
-4.6.11 heat pumps and air- conditioners If: (a) attached, or located, to the side or rear of building; (b) not within 10m of a boundary of a property containing a sensitive use if for a non-residential use located in a General Residential Zone, Inner Residential Zone, Low Density Residential Zone or Village Zone; or (c) not within 10m of the boundary of a General Residential Zone, Inner Residential Zone, Low Density Residential Zone or Rural Living Zone if located in a Urban Mixed Use Zone, Local Business Zone, General Business Zone, Central Business Zone, Commercial Zone, Light Industrial, Major Tourism Zone, Utilities Zone, Community Purpose Zone, Recreation Zone or Open Space Zone, unless the Local Historic Heritage Code applies and requires a permit for the use or development.
+Use or development Requirements 4.6.10 antennas, masts, flagpoles, and satellite dishes If for: (a) minor communications infrastructure exempt under clause 4.2.6; or (b) all other antennas, masts, flagpoles and satellite dishes, unless : (i) the Electricity Transmission Infrastructure Protection Code, Local Historic Heritage Code, or Safeguarding of Airports Code applies and requires a permit for the use or development; or (ii) for facilities as defined under the Telecommunications Code.
+4.6.11 heat pumps and air- conditioners If: (a) attached, or located, to the side or rear of building; (b) not within 10m of a boundary of a property containing a sensitive use if for a non-residential use located in a General Residential Zone, Inner Residential Zone, Low Density Residential Zone or Village Zone; or (c) not within 10m of the boundary of a General Residential Zone, Inner Residential Zone, Low Density Residential Zone, Community Residential Zone, Commercial Zone, Central Business Zone, Commercial Zone, Light Industrial, Major Tourism Zone, Utilities Zone, Community Purpose Zone, Recreation Zone or Open Space Zone, unless the Local Historic Heritage Code applies and requires a permit for the use or development.
 4.6.12 hot water cylinders If attached, or located, to the side or rear of a building, unless the Local Historic Heritage Code applies and requires a permit for the use or development.
 4.6.13 rain-water tanks If: (a) attached, or located, to the side or rear of a building; (b) not more than 45kL in capacity; (c) not on a stand with a height of more than 1.2m above existing ground level; and (d) has a setback not less than the Acceptable Solution for the relevant zone, unless the Local Historic Heritage Code applies and requires a permit for the use or development.
 4.6.14 rain-water tanks in Rural Living Zone, Rural Zone, Agriculture Zone or Landscape Conservation Zone If: (a) attached, or located, to the side or rear of a building; and (b) has a setback not less than the Acceptable Solution for the relevant zone, unless the Local Historic Heritage Code applies and requires a permit for the use or development.